sprkizard/srb2-lua-lib/game/Axis2D/Axis2D_README.txt

 Linedef types:

+New Behaviour (> 2.2):
+Linedef Executor - Call Lua Function (443): Write "P_Axis2D" (case-insensitive) across the textures.
+The tag is the axis number to snap to.
+Call this with a tag of 0 to exit Axis2D mode and go back to 3D.

+-- Axis2D Options (443):

+-- Tag: The tag is the axis number to use this with.

+-- [5] EFFECT 1 (E1): The frontsector floor height will set the camera distance
+    from the player (It defaults to 448 otherwise).

+-- [6] No Climb: If checked, this is an absolute angle, otherwise it's relative
+    to the normal camera angle.

+-- [7] EFFECT 2 (E2): The backsector floor height will set the camera's height
+    relative to the player.

+-- [8] EFFECT 3 (E3): The x offset texture field of the lindef's frontside
+    will determine the angle of the camera.
+The angle of the linedef is the camera angle by default when unchecked (in reverse).

+-- [9] EFFECT 2 (E4): The y offset texture field of the lindef's frontside
+    will determine if the camera aims either up or downwards using the player's aiming field.

+Legacy Behaviour (Backwards Compatability):
 Linedef Executor - Call Lua Function (443): Write "P_DoAngleSpin" (case-insensitive) across the textures.
 (One way to do this is writing "P_DOANGL" in the upper texture and "ESPIN" in the mid texture.)
 The tag is the axis number to snap to.
 Call this